 - In a large bowl, mash the ripe bananas with a fork.
-Add the melted peanut butter, light brown sugar, coconut oil, egg and vanilla extract and stir until combined and smooth.
+Add the melted peanut butter, light brown sugar, canola oil, egg and vanilla extract and stir until combined and smooth.

 - Combine the wet ingredients with the dry ingredients.
-Pour into the prepared loaf pan and top with thinly sliced banana pieces.
+Pour into the prepared loaf pan and top with thinly banana slices.

 - Bake for 55 – 60 minutes, until a toothpick inserted in the center of the loaf comes out clean.
 Cool on a wire rack for 15 minutes before slicing.